sidwat/CodeJAM/codejam/codejam.md

 email account and password and the bllod group he is searching for and the button which calls the action_of_button function to carryforward the further task.

-The function Action_of_button calls two functions search and send email.
+The function action_of_button() calls two functions search and send email.

-The function search opens the csv file and reads the csv and finds the email corresponding to the blood group input and returns the list of these emails.
+The function search() opens the csv file and reads the csv and finds the email corresponding to the blood group input and returns the list of these emails.

-The function send_mail takes the users email and password and the recipients' email list and mails them using the inbuilt module smtplib.
+The function send_mail() takes the users email and password and the recipients' email list and mails them using the inbuilt module smtplib.